Leechtown, British Columbia: Kapoor mine

 At nearby Kapoor was a talc mine, which operated prior to 1930.
 After that date, mining and the grinding plant switched to green shale.
 After 1935, the mine continued production throughout the 1940s, but the product was crushed in Vancouver.

 Relics

 Logging and mining equipment is scattered throughout the area.
 Vandals damaged the original 1928 cairn, and with treasure hunters, have also destroyed buildings from the mining and logging eras.
 Indicating the site of the Gold Commissioner's house, the cairn's stolen bronze dedication plate read:

 Memorial erected by the B.C.
 Historical Association on site of gold commissioner's house to commemorate discovery of gold on Sooke River by Lieut.
 P. Leech, July, 1864, and to mark the site of Leechtown, which sprang up following discovery.
 Unveiled by the HON.
 R.BRUCE LIEUT.-GOVERNOR OF B.C.
 SEPT.
 15. 1928.

-The 1980s replacement equally fared poorly.
+The 1980s replacement fared equally poorly.
 In 2014, a new monument was unveiled on the east side of the river at the Kapoor Regional Park to commemorate the 150th anniversary.